harnonlabs/core-services.en/help/interface/admin-getting-started.md

 ## Supported browsers in the Experience Cloud

-* [!DNL Microsoft® Edge] (Microsoft® has [ended support](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support) for Internet Explorer 8, 9, and 10.
+* [!DNL Microsoft&reg; Edge] (Microsoft&reg; has [ended support](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support) for Internet Explorer 8, 9, and 10.
 As such, Adobe does not fix issues reported against these specific versions of Internet Explorer.)
 * [!DNL Google Chrome]
 * [!DNL Firefox]
 * [!DNL Safari]